ap

 Kulak, 32, joined the Avs ahead of the trade deadline this past season from the Pittsburgh Penguins in a deal that sent Samuel Girard the other way.
 He was a steady, defense-first presence for the Avs, and could slot in on the second or third pairing, depending on what else general manager Joe Sakic accomplishes this offseason.

-Burns, 41, signed a one-year deal to the Avalanche before last season.
+Burns, 41, signed a one-year deal with the Avalanche before last season.
 He had 12 goals and 35 points in 82 games.
 He has played in 1,007 consecutive games, which is the second-most all-time behind Phil Kessel.
 Burns could break Kessel’s mark and be the NHL’s all-time Ironman in Game No. 58 this coming season.

 More in Colorado Avalanche